Before you go to the effort of compressing your PowerPoint presentation, ask yourself if you even need to bother?

 Full HD (1080p) is high quality for any overhead projects or monitor.
 If you need to save more file size, you can use the smaller formats, just double check your video quality on the actual projector you will be presenting on to make sure it doesn’t appear too grainy for you.

 To compress videos and/or media files in PowerPoint, simply:

 - Choose a compression file size (Full HD 1080p, HD 720p or Standard 480p)

-Choosing a compression size, PowerPoint begins compressing all of the videos (one at a time) within your presentation, and then shows you how much space you saved for each video.
+Choosing a compression size, PowerPoint begins compressing all of the videos within your presentation.
+When it's done, the dialog box will show you how much space you saved with each compressed video.